OpenTranslationBible/open-bible/en-GB/48.Galatians/md/galatians-04.md

 ## Galatians 4:16

-Have I now become your enemy by telling you the truth?
+Have I become your adversary by speaking the truth to you?

 ## Galatians 4:17